South Asia: Languages

 There are numerous languages in South Asia.
 The spoken languages of the region are largely based on geography and shared across religious boundaries, but the written script is sharply divided by religious boundaries.
 In particular, Muslims of South Asia such as in Afghanistan and Pakistan use the Arabic alphabet and Persian Nastaliq.
 Till 1952, Muslim-majority Bangladesh (then known as East Pakistan) also mandated only the Nastaliq script, but after that adopted regional scripts and particularly Bengali, after the Language Movement for the adoption of Bengali as the official language of the then East Pakistan.
 Non-Muslims of South Asia, and some Muslims in India, on the other hand, use scripts such as those derived from Brahmi script for Indo-European languages and non-Brahmi scripts for Dravidian languages and others.

 The Nagari script has been the primus inter pares of the traditional South Asian scripts.
-The Devanagari script is used for over 120 South Asian languages, including Hindi, Marathi, Nepali, Pali, Konkani, Bodo, Sindhi and Maithili among other languages and dialects, making it one of the most used and adopted writing systems in the world.
+The Devanagari script is used for over 120 South Asian languages, including Hindi, Marathi, Nepali, Pali, Konkani, Bodo, Sindhi, and Maithili among other languages and dialects, making it one of the most used and adopted writing systems in the world.
 The Devanagari script is also used for classical Sanskrit texts.

 The largest spoken language in this region is Hindustani language, followed by Bengali, Telugu, Tamil, Marathi, Gujarati, Kannada, and Punjabi.
 In the modern era, new syncretic languages developed in the region such as Urdu that are used by the Muslim community of northern South Asia (particularly Pakistan and northern states of India).
 The Punjabi language spans three religions: Islam, Hinduism, and Sikhism.
 The spoken language is similar, but it is written in three scripts.
 The Sikh use Gurmukhi alphabet, Muslim Punjabis in Pakistan use the Nastaliq script, while Hindu Punjabis in India use the Gurmukhi or Nāgarī script.
-The Gurmukhi and Nagari scripts are distinct but close in their structure, but the Persian Nastaliq script is very different.
+The Gurmukhi and Nāgarī scripts are distinct but close in their structure, but the Persian Nastaliq script is very different.

+Sino-Tibetan languages are spoken across northern belts of the region in the Himalayan areas, often using the Tibetan script.
+These languages are predominantly spoken in Bhutan and Nepal as well as parts of Burma and northern India in the state of Sikkim and the Ladakh region.
+The national language of Bhutan is Dzongkha, while Lepcha, Limbu, Gurung, Magar, Rai, Newari, Tamang, Tshangla, Thakali, and Sikkimese are also spoken in Bhutan, Nepal and Sikkim, and Ladakhi is spoken in Ladakh.
+Both Buddhism and Bon are often predominant in areas where these languages are present.
+Some areas in Gilgit-Baltistan also speak Balti language, however speakers write with the Urdu script.
+The Tibetan script fell out of use in Pakistani Baltistan hundreds of years ago upon the region's adoption of Islam.

-English, with British spelling, is commonly used in urban areas and is a major economic lingua franca of South Asia.
+English, with British spelling, is commonly used in urban areas and is a major economic lingua franca of South Asia (see also South Asian English).